 Camden Town has some of the best transport links.
 Two branches of the Northern Line operate at Camden Town station, the Overground serves Camden Road, and there are several buses available.
 It's only a 20-minute walk to Kings Cross St Pancras too, where you can get to anywhere in Britain as well as France and Belgium!

 Located in the borough of Camden, houses in the area are larger than average, so would be perfect for families.
 Hampstead is one of the wealthiest parts of London, so if you are saving up and on a budget, you might want to avoid looking for properties here.
-The average property price was £1,300,000 in August 2014.
-The lowest rental prices for a decent two bedroom flat costs £425 per week, and the highest rental costs £900 per week.
+There are cheap areas to rent in London, check out our guide.
+It's also one of the best areas for buy-to-let in North London.

 The wealth in the area has allowed independent retailers, bookshops, grocers and butchers that have existed for generations, to survive the recession and flourish.
 This has created a pleasant community feeling in the area which doesn't look to be subsiding.